-This section introduces the Cortex-A7 NEON MPE implementation of the VFPv4 floating-point architecture, with version 2 of the Common VFP subarchitecture.
+This section introduces the Cortex-A7 FPU implementation of the VFPv4 floating-point architecture, VFPv4-D16, with version 2 of the Common VFP subarchitecture.
 In this implementation:

 - All scalar operations are implemented entirely in hardware, with support for all combinations of rounding modes, flush-to-zero, and default NaN modes. - Vector operations are not supported.
-Any attempt to execute a vector operation results in an Undefined Instruction exception with the FPEXC.DEX bit set to 1. - The Cortex-A7 NEON MPE does not generate asynchronous VFP exceptions.
+Any attempt to execute a vector operation results in an Undefined Instruction exception with the FPEXC.DEX bit set to 1. - The Cortex-A7 FPU never generates an asynchronous VFP exception.

-This section also provides information on initializing the Cortex-A7 NEON MPE ready for application code execution.
+In addition it provides information on initializing the Cortex-A7 FPU ready for application code execution.